Movie Quotes...

 The Maltese Falcon (1941)

-Remember what the fellow said.
+Harry: Remember what the fellow said.

 In Italy, for thirty years under the Borgias they had warfare, terror, murder, bloodshed, but they produced Michelangelo, Leonardo da Vinci and the Renaissance.